-Under the Federal Law No. 152-FZ of July 27, 2006 on Personal Data (Personal Data Law), a data operator that is processing personal data must notify the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor) before it starts to process personal data (Article 22(1), Personal Data Law), subject to limited exceptions.
+Under the Federal Law No. 152-FZ on Personal Data (July 27, 2006) (Personal Data Law), a data operator, which is similar to a data controller, must notify the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor) before it starts to process personal data (Article 22(1), Personal Data Law), subject to limited exceptions.

-The data operator can submit the notification on paper or electronically and it must contain the following information:
+The data operator can submit the notification on paper or electronically through the Roskomnadzor website and it must contain the following information:

-- The data operator's name and address, and the name and contact information of the natural person or legal entity responsible for organizing the processing. - The purposes of personal data processing. - The categories of personal data. - The categories of data subjects whose data is being processed. - The legal grounds for the processing. - A list of proposed actions involving the personal data and a general description of the processing methods the data operator will use. - A description of relevant IT systems and security measures (including encryption). - The start date of the personal data processing. - The duration of processing or the conditions for terminating the personal data processing. - Information on cross-border data transfers. - The location of the database that will contain the personal data of Russian individuals (see Question 21).
+• The purposes of personal data processing.

+- The categories of personal data. - The categories of data subjects whose data is being processed. - The legal grounds for the processing. - A list of proposed actions involving the personal data and a general description of the processing methods the data operator will use. - A description of relevant IT systems and security measures (including encryption). - The start date of the personal data processing. - The duration of processing or the conditions for terminating the personal data processing. - Information on the existence of cross-border data transfers. - Information on the location of any database containing the personal data of Russian Federation citizens.